 Decorate in Calming Colours

-Psychologists have shown that colour has a dramatic effect on human emotion.
+Psychologists have shown that colour has a dramatic effect on human emotion and really helps create a calming environment at home.
 So when it comes to your home, it’s important to think it through.
 Just because a certain colour is your favourite doesn’t mean it’s the best choice for home decor.
 Soft, very light pastel shades work well from a mood point of view, as do neutrals and plain white.

 White is particularly good as it looks clean, it’s calming, opens up the room and makes the most of the natural light.
 If you want to add colour, you’re far better off doing so with accessories instead of plastering it on the walls!

 It’s so easy to end up with too much stuff.
 Even if you’re very careful when new things are coming into the home all the time, decluttering needs to be an ongoing process.
 You’ll be surprised just how much lighter and freer you feel after letting go of rubbish that you no longer love or have a use for.
 In fact, if you’ve not done this in a while, it will probably surprise you just how much junk you actually own.

 Go through and see if anything can be recycled (or given away if it’s still in working order).
 Everything else could be taken to the rubbish dump, or you could call out a company like samedayrubbishremoval to tackle the job for you.

 With all of the waste out of the way, you have space in your home for the things you do love.
 Your surroundings will feel far more pleasant, and keeping on top of the tidying will be much easier too.

 Even if you’re a tidy person, your home will quickly become messy and chaotic if your possessions don’t have a proper place.
 After getting rid of what you no longer need, use efficient storage to keep everything else neat and tidy.
 It will allow you to access everything you own far more easily.
 Plus also keep the room looking clean and organised too.